dptech-corp/Uni-Fold/README.md

 We proudly present Uni-Fold as a thoroughly open-source platform for developing protein models beyond [AlphaFold](https://github.com/deepmind/alphafold/).
 Uni-Fold introduces the following features:

 - Reimplemented AlphaFold and AlphaFold-Multimer models in PyTorch framework.
+This is currently the first (if any else) open-source repository that supports training AlphaFold-Multimer

 - Model correctness proved by successful from-scratch training with equivalent accuracy, both monomer and multimer included.